Eve Piffaretti Partner

 Policy Forum for Wales Keynote Seminar: The future of healthcare services in Wales

-We would like to invite you to our next Public Sector Network seminar at our Cardiff office on Wednesday 17 January 2018, specifically for those in the public and third sector.
+We would like to invite you to our next Public Sector Network Seminar at our Cardiff office on Wednesday 10 April 2019 for those in the public, charity and third sector.

 Related Knowledge & Resources